mysensors/NodeManager/README.md

-NodeManager is intended to take care on your behalf of all those common tasks a MySensors node has to accomplish, speeding up the development cycle of your projects.
+NodeManager is intended to take care on your behalf of all those common tasks that a MySensors node has to accomplish, speeding up the development cycle of your projects.

-NodeManager will help you with the following:

-* Sleep manager: allows managing automatically the complexity behind battery-powered sensors spending most of their time sleeping
-* Power manager: allows powering on your sensors only while the node is awake
-* Battery manager: provides common functionalities to read and report the battery level
-* Remote configuration: allows configuring remotely the node without the need to have physical access to it
-* Built-in sensors: for the most common sensors, provide embedded code so to allow their configuration with a single line
+Consider it as a sort of frontend for your MySensors projects.
+When you need to add a sensor (which requires just uncommeting a single line), NodeManager will take care of importing the required library, presenting the sensor to the gateway/controller, executing periodically the main function of the sensor
+(e.g. measure a temperature, detect a motion, etc.), allowing you to interact with the sensor and even configuring it remotely.

 ## Features

+* Allows managing automatically the complexity behind battery-powered sensors spending most of their time sleeping
+* Provides common functionalities to read and report the battery level
+* For the most common sensors, provide embedded code so to allow their configuration with a single line
 * Manage all the aspects of a sleeping cycle by leveraging smart sleep
 * Allow configuring the node and any attached sensors remotely
 * Allow waking up a sleeping node remotely at the end of a sleeping cycle